ChromiaProject/vector-db-extension/README.md

     version: 2.2.0 # Set to version you want to use
 ```

-Available versions can be found on the [releases](https://gitlab.com/chromaway/core/vector-db-extension/-/releases) page.
+Available versions can be found by running `chr library versions com.chromia.vector_db`.

 Run `chr install` to install the library.
 Once installed you can manage dynamic vector collections and vectors for each collection.